VolumeFi/palomaswap-amm/contracts/pair_stable_bluna/README.md

-# Astroport Base Stableswap Pair
+# Astroport bLUNA Specific Stableswap Pair

-The stableswap pool uses the 4A(Rx+Ry) + D formula, resulting in a constant price ∆x / ∆y = 1.
-More details around how the pool functions can be found [here](https://docs.astroport.fi/astroport/astroport/astro-pools/stableswap-invariant-pools).
+This pool is an extension to the vanilla stableswap implementation.
+It allows bLUNA-LUNA stableswap LPs to claim bLUNA rewards instead of leaving these rewards stuck in the pool contract.

 ---